syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping when dragging over particular rows

-Dropping can be disabled for particular rows while dragging a row.Refer following code sample to cancel dropping of particular row.
+Dropping when dragging over particular rows can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}